-Simply put, people counters are electronic systems that utilize readers mounted at entrances to count people as they walk into a facility or zone.
+People counters are electronic sensors that count people as they walk into a facility or zone.
 Our VisiCount software then separates the counts by entrance and by time, adding in variables such as sales transactions, daily special events, weather conditions, and staffing hours.
 With this key data, a full suite of business intelligence reports are generated, enabling store owners and business managers to make informed business decisions.

 The following questions are designed to help determine the best traffic counting solution based on the unique needs of your business:

 How is your entrance set up?
 Does it consist of swing doors or is it an open entrance?

 If you have an open entrance, horizontal counting can generally be less accurate because multiple people can block each other from being counted by the horizontal digital door counters.
 Also, horizontal counting requires that the door only swings out, since in-swinging doors will block the beam from detection.

 How wide is your entrance?